SandyaChannalliB/TriviaApp/README.md

 Completing this trivia app will give you the ability to structure plan, implement, and test an API - skills essential for enabling your future applications to communicate with others.

+## Tasks
+There are TODO comments throughout project.
+Start by reading the READMEs in:

+./frontend/
+./backend/

 ## Starting and Submitting the Project

 [Fork](https://help.github.com/en/articles/fork-a-repo) the [project repository](https://github.com/udacity/FSND/blob/master/projects/02_trivia_api/starter) and [Clone](https://help.github.com/en/articles/cloning-a-repository) your forked repository to your machine.
 Work on the project locally and make sure to push all your changes to the remote repository before submitting the link to your repository in the Classroom.